Books

 “Having wide appeal, this story can introduce a range of topics, from adoption to African animals to endangered species.
 Young listeners will enjoy the introductory trek through the savanna and cheer when Faru finds a family.”—School Library Journal

 “An excellent feature of A Family for Faru is that it ends with age-appropriate factual information about rhinos that is worded in comprehendible, child-friendly language….Beautifully written and illustrated, A Family for Faru is a most worthwhile addition to library collections.
-Recommended.”—CM Magazine
+Ruhi spins in her room, waiting for her sister.
+She and Kayra always start the weekend dancing.
+Just the two of them.
+Everything’s ready—the music, the lights, the glitter balls.
+But where’s Kayra? —Recommended CM Magazine

 “Anitha Rao-Robinson’s story is one of friendship and compassion but also conservation as her final note about ‘Rhinos’ elucidates….Anitha Rao-Robinson’s text evokes the camaraderie of rhino and boy in their companionable activities, whether it be collecting water berries or hiking or resting and it’s Karen Patkau’s extraordinary digitally-rendered art that takes us to the savannah.”—CanLit for LittleCanadians

 February 19, 2020 marks the first ever I Read Canadian Day.
 It is an initiative to promote the richness and diversity of Canadian Literature.
-As part of the celebration, many Canadian authors, myself included, recorded videos reading an excerpt from our books.
-Being an introvert, the whole experience of putting myself out there was quite terrifying.
-But now that I’ve done it, I’m so glad I braved through.
-I am very grateful for the support I received from my fellow Canadian authors.
-So, here are my two videos!
-In the first one, I read the beginning of my young adult novel Broken Worlds.
-And in the second, I talk about something very close to me—diversity in publishing.
+As part of the celebration, many Canadian authors, Anitha included, recorded videos reading an excerpt from our books.
+Being an introvert, the whole experience of putting herself out there was quite terrifying.
+But having done it, she is very grateful for the support she received from her fellow Canadian authors.
+Here are the two videos!
+In the first one, Anitha read the beginning of her young adult novel Broken Worlds.
+And in the second, she talks about something very close to her—diversity in publishing.
 Thanks for taking a look.

-It’s been ten years since I started writing about Kalli, and now her story ends in the last book of my YA sci-fi trilogy.
+It’s been ten years since Anitha started writing about Kalli, and now her story ends in the last book of the YA sci-fi trilogy.
 Broken Dreams came out June 4th, 2019!
-Thank you to everyone who supported me—my family, my critique group, my publisher, and my friends.
-Kalli’s story would still just be in my head, if it wasn’t for all of you.
+Thank you to everyone who supported Anitha—her family, her critique group, her publisher, and her friends.

-Broken Promises, the second book in my YA trilogy was released by CBAY Books in the spring of 2017!
+Broken Promises, the second book in her YA trilogy was released by CBAY Books in the spring of 2017!
 A huge thanks to the talented Madeline Smoot, for creating another amazing cover.

 How far would one go to survive when they’ve damaged their planet to the point it can no longer sustain life?
 In Broken Worlds, Kalli finds out.